hermesespinola/HarambeDB/README.md

 javac -d bin -sourcepath src -cp . $(find . | grep .java);
 ```

-The .class files should be written in the bin folder.
+The .class files should be generated in the bin folder.